AjayTomar3342/MSR-Assignment-3/README.md

 ### Process:

 There is an additional step to get results for comparison after adding new terms to the scenario.
 First run the program as it is as mentioned in the Baseline/Process above.
-Then delete all the Scraped Repositories data and **uncomment the terms present from line 90-92*** and add them into if-else clause.
+Then delete all the Scraped Repositories data and **uncomment the terms present from line 90-92/95-99(In case of using Alternate method for executing the project)*** and add them into if-else clause.
 During first run, results without new terms will appear in console, during second run(after adding new terms), improved results will appear as mentioned above.